vivganes/vivganes.github.io/_posts/2015-10-23-developer-2-dot-0-redefine-the-role-of-developer-to-achieve-success-for-all.markdown

 ---
 layout: post
 section-type: post
-title: "Developer 2.0 - Redefine the Role of Developer to Achieve Success for All"
+title: Developer 2.0 - Redefine the Role of Developer to Achieve Success for All
-date: 2015-10-23 17:37:48 +0530
+date: '2015-10-23 17:37:48 +0530'
 comments: true
-categories:
+categories: null
+published: false
 ---

 Some time ago, I delivered a webinar on how we can redefine the role of developer to achieve success for all in your organization.